mobxjs/mobx/docs/api.md

 -   `observable.object(source, overrides?, options?)`

 Alias for `observable(source, overrides?, options?)`.
-Creates a clone of the provided object and makes all its properties observable.
+Creates a clone of the provided object and makes all of its properties observable.

 [&laquo;`details`&raquo;](observable-state.md#observable)